galaxykate/slidertoy/readme.md

 ## To play:

 As described in my talk, you can do lots of things to interact with an array-of-float generator.
 You can use the sliders to explore on your own, or use one of the auto-walk buttons ">" ">>" to animate it.
-You can also play music (may need to be locally hosted)
+You can also play music (may need to be locally hosted).
+Hand-control (leapmotion), Face control (clmtracker) and Brain-wave control (Muse?) are stubbed into the UI but not yet operational.

 ## To make a new generator:

 I've provided two examples (flowers and landscape).

-You'll either modify one of these, or create your own to explore some procedural generation.
+You'll either modify one of these (try making better flowers! or add leaves!), or create your own to explore some procedural generation.

 Steps to create a new generator:
 * add a new file "type-mygeneratorname.js" (etc)